5.1) Current Analysis

 If the transmission line article is studied, it can be realised that the voltage and current in one direction within a transmission line are virtually always in phase and that differences can only occur at the very extreme ends if there is a mismatch.
 Also that the signal into an OPEN termination is reflected without any phase change.
 Therefore any mention of the phase of the voltage and current being in quadrature within an antenna, as stated in many text books, is almost certainly incorrect.

 A typical error with phase is shown in Terman's description of figure 2 "The current in the loops on either side of a current minimum are almost exactly 180° out of phase except in the immediate vicinity of the minimum, which is where substantially all of the phase change takes place".
 This is a total misrepresentation of the real phase change which is linear and continuous over the length of the antenna in both directions.
 If there was a dramatic phase change in only one position, then this would suggest that the charged particles in this vicinity were moving faster than in the rest of the antenna and they would have to move much faster than the speed of light to achieve such rapid change, which is not possible.
 There is of course the explanation that the charges move independently of the particles but the need for this illogical concept has already been removed in the study of transmission lines in our article and there is no logical reason that it applies to antennas.
-It is quite clear from this antenna study that phase change is linear along the length of the antenna and if phase information is important in the calculations required then more error will occur if Terman's model is used.
+It is quite clear from this antenna study that phase change is linear along the length of the antenna and this will be confirmed in the Voltage Power and Phase Distribution article.
+It should be noted that if phase information is important in any of the calculations required for predicting antenna performance then more error will occur if Terman's model is used.

 There has obviously been much discussion as to the accuracy of Pocklington's formula over the years and the version in Eq.
 3 is not recognisable from the original in the published paper of 1897, so there have probably been changes.
 The conclusion reached in this article is reached by a totally different approach to the highly mathematical result obtained originally.
 In 1897 they did not have the facilities that we have today and there is no sense in criticising the result that the highly intellectual Mr Pocklington arrived at.
 His work was not wrong, merely unfinished because it was not split into INCIDENT and REFLECTED currents.
 We can only be grateful that the physicists of the past have led us to the understanding that we have now but at one time tempers must have run high.